propeller-columbus/reference-docs/docs/guides/gcc.md

 1. TOC
 {:toc}

-## Main power-on checklist:
+## Power-on checklist:
 - Laser power key is turned off (counter-clockwise)
 - Work bed is clear
 - Engraver is connected to computer
 - Door is closed

 ## Setup
-- Turn on main power switch (located on right side of machine), wait until manufacturer logo is no longer displayed on screen
+- Turn on main power switch (located on right side of machine).

 ![](../../../assets/img/gcc/gcc1.png)

-- Wait for tool head to park in home position at the top left corner of work bed
+- Wait for homing procedure to finish.
+The tool head will move to bottom left and then park in home position at the top left corner of the work bed.

 ![](../../../assets/img/gcc/gcc2.png)

-- Open door; place your workpiece on the bed.
+- Open door; Ensure tool head will clear work piece.
+If needed, lower the bed with the down arrow under the “Auto Focus” button.

-- Ensure tool head will clear work piece.
-If needed, lower the bed with the down arrow under the “Auto Focus” button
+- Place workpiece on the bed.

 ![](../../../assets/img/gcc/gcc4.png)

-- Position laser head over the workpiece by using the arrow keys surrounding the “Enter button”.
-If on the main screen, you may need to press an arrow key twice to begin manual XY positioning.
+- Position laser head over the workpiece.
+This can be done by manually moving the toolhead with your hand or by using the arrow buttons around the "Enter" button on the control pad.

 ![](../../../assets/img/gcc/gcc3.png)